Site icon Circuit Ideas for You

 How to Make a Simple LED Bulb Circuit

-These lights use very less power like only 0.5 to 3 watts so they save lot of electricity bill.
+Before 15 years these bulbs were not so bright, but these lights use very less power like only 0.5 to 3 watts so they save lot of electricity bill.

-We can show How to Make a Simple LED Bulb Circuit in different colors and also talk about good things of using them.
+But still we can make our own easy LED bulb with this guide and we can show How to Make a Simple LED Bulb Circuit in different colors and also talk about good things of using them.

 What is a LED Bulb Circuit:

-They save more energy than old bulbs like incandescent or tube light.
+Hence, they save more energy than old bulbs like incandescent or tube light.

 Circuit Working: